Navigating High Airfare Prices: Tips, Alternatives, and the Latest Trends

 European investments in rail infrastructure are making train travel cheaper and easier than ever.
 Companies like NightJet and European Sleeper are bringing new overnight trains to the continent that rival the convenience of flying.
 Spain and Italy adopt new EU rules on rail liberalisation, opening up the market to low-cost rail operators such as Ouigo and Iryo.

-Taking the train now could also protect you from emission-related flight price hikes in the future – and help you reduce the impact of your holiday on the planet.
+Taking the train now might also protect you from emission-related flight price hikes in the future – and help you reduce the impact of your holiday on the planet.
 “We all need to rethink how we travel and how we can have a more positive impact when we do.says Justin Francis, CEO and co-founder of activist vacation company Responsible Travel.

 Part of this job – as difficult as it may seem – is to fly less.
 That may mean taking a single longer trip this year with a flight.
 It can also mean embarking on a rail adventure or staying close to home.“, he advises.